titushm/ThisCord-Installer/README.md

 # Quick Start

-Most of this is a C# application which can be built with visual studio.
+Most of this is a C# application which can be built with [Visual Studio](https://visualstudio.microsoft.com/).

 Inside ThisCordLauncher is a small C executable that is downloaded by the launcher to start ThisCord correctly.